CLICK PLAY TO LISTEN

 The caboose served as Winnipeg Beach’s seasonal tourist information booth for about a decade but in recent years has sat empty.

 In the summer of 2018, work began on refurbishing the caboose inside and out.
 Work included repainting the interior and installing an accessible deck and seating area adjacent to it.
-The Historical Society is currently working on completing this project with the hope of having an active cafe, information booth, a tour of the caboose, and even a mini tourist train one day.
+The Historical Society is currently working on completing this project in 2026, with the hope of having an active cafe, or other use for the caboose in the future.
+In fact, in 2026, the Province has been in discussions about the idea of bringing both light commuter trains, and the Historic Prairie Dog train out to Winnipeg Beach in the near future.
+So the good old days may be closer than we think once again.

 Here are some historic photos of the inside of the CPR cabooses, and what we hope to achieve at this site.